 Applications to our October 2019 entry studentships are now closed.
-Please revisit our site next autumn when we will be advertising another batch of exciting projects in freshwater bioscience and sustainability.
+Please revisit our site in the autumn when we will be advertising another batch of exciting projects in freshwater bioscience and sustainability.

-For your information only, we have left below the process for applying for this year’s studentships visible, as the process for next year is likely to be the same or similar, and this should give you an idea of what to expect.
+For your information only, we have left visible below the process for applying for this year’s studentships, as the process for next year is likely to be the same or similar, and this should give you an idea of what to expect.

 Applying for the ‘Offer of Funding’